zhenyiizhang/DECENT/README.md

 ## How to cite

-If you find DECENT useful in your research, please consider citing our work.
+If you find DECENT useful in your research, please consider citing our work at this [link](https://advanced.onlinelibrary.wiley.com/action/showCitFormats?doi=10.1002%2Fadvs.202412660).

 ## License
 DECENT is licensed under the following License.